techidaily/site-ai-video-translation/source/_posts/how-to-convert-video-voice-to-text-online-for-free-in-2024.md

 ![Maestra](https://images.wondershare.com/virbo/article/best-10-free-video-translators-to-mitigate-translation-risks-8.jpg)

-[Maestra](https://maestra.ai/tools/video-translator)is another popular AI video translator software that puts ease of use at its forefront.
+[Maestra](https://maestra.ai/tools/video-translator) is another popular AI video translator software that puts ease of use at its forefront.
 It specializes in making things easy for you every step of the way.
 It does not require any credit card or even an account to work.

 With Maestra, you can get your videos translated easily and effectively.
 That is one of the reasons why HP, ZHealth, and many other big brands use it.
 In just three steps, you can translate your videos from one language to another for free, with minimal effort required.